klimbeta/klimbeta/docs/reference/Scoring/Composition/Overview.md

 Progression can be recognized at any level of competition since it does not rely on MoveIntensity.

 Naming new Elements after yourself is common practice in gymnastics, it is **not permitted**.
 Naming Elements after yourself hinders understanding of the new Element since it is not descriptive.
 Moreover naming Elements after people encourages having a big ego and ignores the fact that no innovation occurs in isolation.
-It is not fair to ignore the role of the climbing community in a climber's innovation.
+It is not fair to ignore the role of the Climbing community in a Climber's innovation.
 Having descriptive ElementNames is critical for the accessibilty of BetaComps.

 ![NothingIsOriginal](/NothingIsOriginal.jpg)